snowclipsed/guides/collei.md

 Constellations for 4-star units are inevitable.
 However, getting high constellations on a character's release is often more expensive than rolling for 5-stars.
 4-stars, also, require most of the constellations to compete with C0 5-star units.

 Please only roll for constellations only based on your financial situation and level of disposable income.
-Colei benefits _most_ from C2, C5, an C6, but the damage difference between C0 and C6 is only 30%.
+Collei benefits _most_ from C2, C5, an C6, but the damage difference between C0 and C6 is only 30%.
 There is some "invisible power" involved, as these constellations also grant extra Dendro application for other teams to exploit, so the usefulness in practice is likely greater than a 30% damage increase.

 #### Constellation 1: Deepwood Patrol
  ![](https://static.wikia.nocookie.net/gensin-impact/images/b/b7/Constellation_Deepwood_Patrol.png)